Depression in Teens

 Depression in teens is a mood disorder that affects many aspects of a person’s life.
 The disorder can manifesting as symptoms of persistent sadness, hopelessness, loss of interest, as well as a lack of energy.
 Because everyone can experience these at times, symptoms must be consistent for a two-week period to be diagnosed with depression in adolescence.

 According to the Anxiety and Depression Association of America, the most common form of clinical depression is major depressive disorder.
 Though depression can be multi-faceted and have a number of causes, episodes are often due to trauma and hormonal shifts.

 Depression is far more than just feeling sad.
 Because of its influence on a person’s mindset, feelings, and functioning, it can impair their daily life.
 Feelings of despair may result in broken relationships and an increased risk of suicide.

 Depression in Teens is Treatable

+In short, depression is a mood disorder than can affect every aspect of a teen’s life.
+They don’t have to struggle alone.
 True Health Center for Emotional Wellness can assess and treat depression in adolescence.
 Contact Us Today.